 (7) An order made under this section, and an act, matter or thing done in pursuance of the order, is not invalid or inoperative by reason only that the order was made or the act, matter or thing was done under a mistake of fact or that the owner of the property to which the order relates was dead at the time when the order was made or has died since the making of the order or because of any disposition made by the owner of the property while the order is current.

-[Section 37A inserted by No. 64 of 1968 s.
+[Section 37A inserted: No. 64 of 1968 s.
 17.]

 Division 7 — Other services

-[Heading inserted by No. 9 of 2008 s.
+[Heading inserted: No. 9 of 2008 s.
 23.]

 37B.
 Term used in this Division